sodadata/docs/soda/new-documentation.md

 #### November 9, 2021

-* New documentation to accompany the new, experimental [historic metrics]({% link soda/metrics.md %}#historic-metrics-experimental).
+* New documentation to accompany the new, preview release of [historic metrics]({% link soda/metrics.md %}#historic-metrics).
 This type of metric enables you to use Soda SQL to access the historic measurements in the Cloud Metric Store and write tests that use those historic measurements.

 #### October 29, 2021